Isocurvature Induced Gravitational Waves at Pulsar Timing Arrays: Isocurvature Induced Gravitational Waves

-\paragraph{Curvature vs Isocurvature Induced GWs} Here we would like to clarify some intuitions for curvature and isocurvature induced GWs.
-One common intuition of SIGWs is that GWs are always sourced by curvature perturbations.
-In the case of isocurvature initial conditions, the curvature perturbation $\zeta$ starts at zero (in the limit $\tau\to0$) by definition, but grows and peaks around the horizon crossing.
-Therefore isocurvature induced GWs are mostly generated around the horizon crossing where the curvature perturbation peaks and the density of induced GWs is also determined by the size of curvature perturbations: $\Omega_{\rm GW}\propto \zeta^4|_{k\tau\sim1}$.
+{Here we would like to clarify some intuitions for curvature and isocurvature induced GWs.
+One common intuition of SIGWs is that GWs are always sourced by metric perturbations (or curvature perturbations).
+This is indeed the case for previous studies where there is no anisotropic stress ($\Phi=\Psi$) and the source term of GWs is simply a function of $\Phi$ and its derivatives (see Eq.~\eqref{eq:f_function_woDR}).
+The size of curvature and isocurvature induced GWs can be estimated by the peak value of $\Phi$, which is around the horizon crossing: $\Omega_{\rm GW}\propto \Phi^4|_{k\tau\sim 1}$.
+Therefore, it is intuitive to understand that GWs induced by isocurvature cases without anisotropic stress (CDI/BDI/NDI) are suppressed (compared to the AD case) because $\Phi^4|_{k\tau\sim 1}\propto (\omega/k)^4$ for $k\gg\omega$.
+This suppression can also be understood from the fact that the matter density is suppressed at early times.}